Ciaran1981/geospatial-learn/docs/index.rst

 geospatial-learn is a Python module for using scikit-learn and xgb models with geo-spatial data, chiefly raster and vector formats.

-The module also contains various fuctionality for manipulating raster and vector data as well as some utilities aimed at processing Sentinel 2 data.
+The module also contains various fuctionality for manipulating raster and vector data.

-The aim is to produce convenient, minimal commands for putting together geo-spatial processing chains using machine learning libs.
+The aim is to produce convenient, minimal commands for putting together geo-spatial processing chains using raster, vector and some machine learning libs.
 Development will aim to expand the variety of libs/algorithms available for machine learning beyond the current complement.

 Contents
 ^^^^^^^^